najlaauni/UniversityLife/README.md

 # UniversityLife
 UTM life hits different !
-This is how my University Life look. ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧
+This is how my University Life look like. ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧